Ride (Ciara song): Edit and ban controversy

 BET did not air the video, and did not include it on its signature countdown show, 106 and Park, due to its sexual content.
 Of the decision to do so, Ciara said "If there's a way to edit a version I would definitely do it, ...My fans have actually given me a lot of support."
 Several fans noted how MTV and VH1 did not ban the video, and how BET allowed Trey Songz' "Neighbors Know My Name" and "I Invented Sex" in rotation.
 Later, Ciara reiterated to Rap-Up that she was willing to edit the video, however she did comment that the network did play other sensual videos.
 She then told MTV News: "My intention is always to do something as good as I can do it, to give my best effort and I always hope that it comes out the way that I envision it.
 You never necessarily think, 'Oh, this is gonna get banned'.
 In my past experiences with BET, in particular, they have asked me maybe to take out a few things, so normally you expect that — not necessarily banned.
 That was the first time for me and that was definitely something that was unexpected.
 It's been a real great blessing with the new technology and Internet and all the support I've been getting.
 It's been working itself out.
 My fans are still able to see the video."
 However, a representative from BET refuted the claims that they originally banned the video, telling MTV News that, "It went through the normal process where we gave edits and we never received a response."
 Additionally, it was revealed on Ciara's official website in the UK that it was banned from all UK TV channels.

 It was rated '12' by the UK's BBFC.

+In France, some scenes was blurred in a few channels and the video was broadcast with a warning '-10' on French music channels, because of the sexual content and lascivious poses.